White Fang (1991 film): Production

 The Walt Disney Company began filming on February 26, 1990, and officially ended this cinematic production five months later.
 Bart the Bear and the timber wolves were trained by professional employees of Heber City, Utah's Wasatch Rocky Mountain Wildlife.

 Reception

 Critical reception

 The film received mixed-to-positive reviews.
-On the review aggregator Rotten Tomatoes, the film holds an approval rating of 67% from 21 critics, with an average score of 5.80/10.
-The site's critical consensus states, "This glossy edition of White Fang shaves off the rough-hewn edges that made Jack London's epic story so distinct, but gorgeous photography and heartfelt performances make this an appealing adventure."
-On Metacritic the film has a weighted average score of 62 out of 100 based on 17 reviews, indicating “generally favorable reviews".
+On the review aggregator Rotten Tomatoes, the film holds an approval rating of 68% from 22 critics.
+The site's critical consensus states: "This glossy edition of White Fang shaves off the rough-hewn edges that made Jack London's epic story so distinct, but gorgeous photography and heartfelt performances make this an appealing adventure."
+On Metacritic, the film has a weighted average score of 62 out of 100 based on 17 reviews, indicating “generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four.
 He described it as a film that "holds the natural world in wonder and awe", and praised the actors' "authentic and understated” performances as well as the "magnificently photographed” cinematography.